anirbanc3/anirbanc3.github.io/_pages/about.md

 # News!

-* Jan 2025: Our paper  _Systematic Evaluation of Randomized Cache Designs against Cache Occupancy_ got accepted at Usenix 2025.
+* Feb 2025: Our paper  _Systematic Evaluation of Randomized Cache Designs against Cache Occupancy_ got accepted at Usenix 2025.

 * Jan 2025: Our paper  _IND-CPA^C : A New Security Notion for Conditional Decryption in Fully Homomorphic Encryption_ got accepted at PQCrypto 2025.